Dynamic D2D-Assisted Federated Learning over O-RAN: Performance Analysis, MAC Scheduler, and Asymmetric User Selection: Dynamic Wireless Control Decisions

 \section{Dynamic Wireless Control Decisions}

-To orchestrate the ML training procedure detailed in the previous section while optimizing training latency and energy consumption in a dynamic environment, we need to make dynamic wireless control decisions.
-Nevertheless, the occurrence of $\mathscr{D}$-Events makes making such decisions complicated, since it affects the instantaneous resource requirements of FLUs.
-To address this, {\tt DCLM} utilizes dynamic wireless control decisions (Fig. \ref{fig:dynamic_control_decision}), including dynamic MAC scheduler (Sec.~\ref{sec:mac_scheduler}) and dynamic GM/GV transmissions (Sec.~\ref{sec:GM_GPS_transmissions}).
-These control decisions are later optimized in Sec.~\ref{sec:PF}.
+To orchestrate the procedure outlined in the previous section while taking into account the latency and energy overhead of FL in a dynamic environment, dynamic wireless control decisions become essential.
+However, $\mathscr{D}$-Events complicate these decisions by perturbing the instantaneous resource demands of FLUs.
+To address this challenge, {\tt DCLM} formalizes a suite of dynamic wireless control decisions (Fig. \ref{fig:dynamic_control_decision}), including dynamic MAC scheduler (Sec.~\ref{sec:mac_scheduler}) and dynamic GM/GV transmissions (Sec.~\ref{sec:GM_GPS_transmissions}).
+These decisions are later optimized in Sec.~\ref{sec:PF}.

 In a nutshell, the MAC scheduler is in charge of performing fine-granular uplink/downlink and D2D resource allocation at each FGTI (i.e., licensed/unlicensed PRB and transmit power allocation).
 Also, dynamic GM/GV transmissions using DCC mode enable controlling the broadcast of GM from O-RUs to all FLUs, dispersion of local GVs of DPUs across CHUs, and dispatching of local GVs of CHUs to O-RUs.